 General enquiries and other information received

-Under Data Protection Law Watford Community Housing is required to give the Group’s Data Subjects certain information in order to make the processing of Personal Data relating to them fair and lawful.
+Under Data Protection Law Watford Community Housing is required to give the organisation’s Data Subjects certain information in order to make the processing of Personal Data relating to them fair and lawful.

 We provide this information under a ‘layered approach’ to ensure that we provide the information at more than one opportunity.
-We therefore provide this privacy information through the following documents: -
+We therefore provide this privacy information through the following types of documents: -

 Data Subjects’ Information Requests

 Watford Community Housing recognises the rights of Data Subjects to make a request for a copy of their personal data or for it to be erased, transferred to another organisation, to stop being processed or corrected in some way.
-Anyone wishing to exercise their rights protected under Data Protection Law should follow the Watford Community Housing Information Rights Policy and Procedure a copy of which is available on request.
+Anyone wishing to exercise their rights protected under Data Protection Laws need to write to the Data Protection Officer following section 9 below.
+Watford Community Housing will respond to the request in accordance with the Information Rights Policy.

 Website, Cookies and IP addresses